rachfop/takomo-docs/docs/stacks/naming-stacks.md

          └- application.yml
 ```

 There's a single stack whose configuration is given in **application.yml**.
-Let's assume that there is no `name` property defined in this file.
-Them, based on the logic presented above, the stack's generated name will be **dev-webapp-application**.
+Let's assume that there is no **name** property defined in this file.
+Then, based on the logic presented above, the stack's generated name will be **dev-webapp-application**.

 ## Stack Names Are Immutable